 What Are the Symptoms of Chocolate Poisoning in Dogs?

-If your dog gets into any chocolate, take a deep breath, and stay calm.
+If your dog has eaten chocolate, stay calm.
 Investigate and attempt to determine how much she's eaten, what type of chocolate it was, and what the ingredients were.

 If you choose to wait a bit before visiting the veterinarian, just remember that the sooner your dog gets treatment, the more likely they are to recover without serious or long term side effects.